Supporting your school to meet the emotional wellbeing needs of your learners and staff

-The BDSIP Counselling Service provides an affordable opportunity for mainstream schools and specialist settings to offer their most vulnerable learners person-centred counselling, delivered by qualified counsellors.
-Support can be tailored to individual needs and additional therapeutic approaches like CBT, Art or Play Therapy can be offered, where it suits the needs of the student.
-During its first year of operation, the service has positively impacted students to be better able to understand and communicate their emotions, resulting in improvements in their learning, mental health, wellbeing, social relationships and behaviour.
+by qualified counsellors, who receive professional support and development through BDSIP.
+Support can be tailored to individual needs, and additional therapeutic approaches like CBT, art or play therapy can be offered, where they suit the needs of the student.
+The service has a proven track record of positively impacting students to better understand and communicate their emotions, resulting in improvements in their learning, mental health, wellbeing, social relationships and behaviour.

-Counsellors are also able to provide services to families and staff to meet wider objectives in a whole school Wellbeing Plan, providing targeted support for teacher wellbeing, where needed, to ensure your school meets the requirements of the Ofsted Inspection Framework (2019).
+Counsellors are also able to provide services to families and staff to meet wider objectives in a whole school wellbeing plan, providing targeted support for teacher wellbeing.

 Focusing on your school priorities, your counsellor will: